 If you're dog has completed enough km's on the trails with us during these kinds of runs (minimum 400km total over the fall training season to be exact), in December of every year, we invite the best of our best onto our touring teams.

-The touring teams is where your pup becomes really popular (and for every run that we run as a tour with your pup, your fee is dropped and your dog still gets all the benefits of the adventure runs).
+The touring teams is where your pup becomes really popular giving rides and on tours.
+For every run that we run as a tour with your pup, your fee is dropped and your dog still gets all the benefits of the adventure runs.

 This is sort of the reason youre likely here, so the nitty gritty of it is that each session, or run, can last anywhere between 1hr-8hrs, with nearly each and every run heading to a different location.